Is Cocaine a Stimulant or Depressant?

 Cocaine’s addictive nature can be attributed to its strong impact on the brain’s reward system.
 The drug interferes with the reabsorption of neurotransmitters, mainly dopamine, leading to an abnormal accumulation in the brain’s synapses.
 This gathering results in intense feelings of pleasure and euphoria, creating a powerful reinforcement effect.

 The brain is wired to seek pleasure and reward.
 It becomes conditioned to crave the sensations produced by cocaine.
-Over time, the brain builds a tolerance, requiring more cocaine to experience the same effects.
-This creates a cycle of abuse as individuals chase the initial high.
 The desire to use, also known as psychological dependence, becomes an overwhelming preoccupation, fueling the person’s cocaine addiction.

 Verify Your Insurance